Etsy 1099-K for Sellers — Your 2026 Complete Guide

 What to do when you receive your 1099-K form

-Receiving a 1099-K can be intimidating, but here’s a step-by-step approach to handle it effectively:
+Receiving a 1099-K can feel intimidating, but here’s a straightforward approach:

-1. Review the Form: Ensure all information, including your taxpayer identification number (TIN) and gross sales total, is accurate.
+- Review the form: Make sure all information — including your taxpayer identification number (TIN) and gross sales total — is accurate.

-2. Record Keeping: Match the 1099-K details with your own bookkeeping records.
-Your records should include all sales, refunds, and fees.
+- Cross-check your records: Match the 1099-K details with your own bookkeeping records, including all sales, refunds, and fees.

-3. Report Your Income: Use the information on your 1099-K when filing your Schedule C form.
-Remember, the amount on the 1099-K is your gross income before any deductions, so you’ll need to calculate your net income separately.
+- Report your income: Use the information on your 1099-K when filing your Schedule C form.
+The amount on the 1099-K is your gross income before any deductions, so you’ll need to calculate your net income separately.

-4. Consult a Tax Professional: If you’re unsure about any part of the process, it’s wise to consult a tax professional who understands e-commerce and DTC businesses.
+- Consult a tax professional: If you’re unsure about any part of the process, it’s wise to get advice from a tax professional who understands e-commerce businesses.

 Read more: Etsy Bookkeeping: Your Guide for Maker Success

-Effective tax compliance requires meticulous record-keeping and accurate income reporting, which can be a daunting task for busy Etsy sellers.
+Effective tax compliance requires meticulous record-keeping and accurate income reporting — which can be a real challenge for busy makers.

-Craftybase is a powerful Etsy accounting software solution specifically designed for Etsy entrepreneurs, helping you keep detailed records of your sales, expenses, and inventory.
+Craftybase is an Etsy accounting software solution specifically designed for Etsy entrepreneurs, helping you keep detailed records of your sales, expenses, and inventory.

-I didn’t get a 1099-K, does this mean I don’t have to file taxes this year?
+I didn't get a 1099-K — does this mean I don't have to file taxes?

 Will I receive a 1099-K if I sell under multiple Etsy shops?

-The 1099-K is issued per SSN/EIN.
-If you operate multiple Etsy shops under the same SSN/EIN, Etsy will aggregate the sales and transactions for all shops when determining if the thresholds are met.
+The 1099-K is issued per SSN/EIN, not per shop.
+If you operate multiple Etsy shops under the same SSN or EIN, Etsy will aggregate the sales and transactions across all shops when determining whether you've met the thresholds.
+So if your combined shops exceed $20,000 and 200 transactions, you'll receive one 1099-K covering all of them.

 How do refunds affect my 1099-K totals?